huangsam/go-trial/README.md

 ## Learning path

-Here is a checklist of things that are covered.
+Here is the learning path for getting proficient with Golang in weeks:

 ### Core concepts